 We then centered a lamella on the optical axis of the microscope and used the image shift controls of the microscope to systematically scan the whole surface of the lamella in a hexagonal pattern (Fig. [2]A,C).
 Instead of focusing on a sacrificial area, we determined the defocus from every exposure after it was taken.
 The defocus was then adjusted based on the difference between desired and measured defocus (Fig. [2]B).
 Since we used a serpentine pattern for data collection, every exposure was close to the previous exposure, making large changes in the defocus unlikely.
 Furthermore, we started our acquisition pattern on the platinum deposition edge to make sure that the initial exposure where the defocus was not yet adjusted did not contain any biologically relevant information.

 We used this strategy to collect data on eight lamellae, four using the eucentric focus condition, hereafter referred to as LamellaEUC, and four using the fringe-free condition, hereafter referred to as LamellaFFF(Fig. [3] A+D, Fig. [S2]A).
 We were able to collect data with a highly consistent defocus of 800 nm (Fig. [2]F), both in the eucentric focus and fringe-free focus condition.
 To ensure that data were collected consistently, we mapped defocus values as a function of the applied image shift (Fig. [S3]A).
-This demonstrated that the defocus was consistent across a lamella, with rare outliers and in images containing contamination.
-We also plotted the measured objective astigmatism of each lamella and found that it varies with the applied image shift, becoming more astigmatic mostly due to image shift in the X direction (Fig. [S3]B).
+This demonstrated that the defocus was consistent across a lamella, except for rare outliers and in images containing contamination.
+We also plotted the measured objective astigmatism of each lamella and found that it varies with the applied image shift, becoming more astigmatic mostly due to image shift in the x direction (Fig. [S3]B).
 While approaches exist to correct for this during the data collection [21], we opted to not use these approaches in our initial experiments.
 We reasoned that because 2DTM depends on high-resolution information, this would be an excellent test of how much these aberration affect imaging.

 We assembled the tile micrographs into a montage using the image-shift values and the SerialEM calibration followed by cross-correlation based refinement (see Methods).
-In the resulting montages the same cellular features visible in the overview images are apparent (Fig. [3]B+E, Fig. [S2]B), however due to the high magnification and low defocus many more details, such as the membrane bilayer separation can be observed (Fig. [3]C+F).
+In the resulting montages, the same cellular features visible in the overview images are apparent (Fig. [3]B+E, Fig. [S2]B), however due to the high magnification and low defocus many more details, such as the membrane bilayer separation can be observed (Fig. [3]C+F).
 For montages collected using the eucentric condition, there are clearly visible fringes at the edges between the tiles (Fig. [3]C), which are absent in the fringe-free focus montages (Fig. [3]F).
 In our analysis below, we show that these fringes do not impede target detection by 2DTM, making them primarily an aesthetic issue.
 We also note that the tiling pattern is visible in the montages (Fig. [3]B+E), which we believe is due to the non-linear behavior of the K3 camera (see Dicussion).

 The montages show membrane vesicles and granules with highly variable sizes and density.
-We found that a substantial number of granules, with are characterized by higher density inside the the surrounding cytosol [22], seemed to contain a membrane-enclosed inclusion with density similar to the surrounding cytosol (Fig. [S2]C) and could therefore be formed by an autophagocytic pathway.
+We found that a substantial number of granules, which are characterized by higher density inside the the surrounding cytosol [22], seemed to contain a membrane-enclosed inclusion with density similar to the surrounding cytosol (Fig. [S2]C) and could therefore be related to autophagy.
 These granules were 150-300 nm in diameter and the inclusions were 100-200 nm in diameter.
-Based on these dimensions these granules are either azurophil or specific granules [22].
-To our knowledge these inclusion have not been described in granulocytes and are further described and discussed below.
+Based on these dimensions, these granules are either azurophil or specific granules [22].
+To our knowledge, these inclusion have not been described in granulocytes and are further described and discussed below.

-2DTM of DeCo-LACE data reveals ribosome distribution in cellular cross-sections
+2DTM of DeCo-LACE data reveal ribosome distribution in cellular cross-sections